Skip to main content

 end on

-Assigning default values to a knob and slider
+Assigning default values for a knob and a slider.

 See Also